 Lee, J.S., 1939.
 The Geology of China.
 London: Thomas Murby and Co., 528.

 Bowden, P., and Turner, D.C., 1974.
 Peralkaline and associated ring-complexes ….
 In: Sorensen, H. (ed.), The Alkaline Rocks.
 New York: J. Wiley & Sons, 330-51.

 Cheng Yuqi, Wan Yusheng, Gao Jifeng and Ma Rui, 2001.
 Petrographic characteristics of three anatectically transformed metamorphic rock types of the Fuping Group—Complex of the Xiaojue Region, Pingshan, Hebei.
 Geological Review, 47(1): 1-8 (in Chinese with English abstract).

 References should be listed in alphabetic order and cited in the text with each author’s name and year of publication within parentheses.
 References other than English, French, Spanish and German should be translated into English, with the specific original language duly indicated.

-9. The author alone is responsible for the correctness of his paper.
+8. Note that the author alone is responsible for the correctness of the paper.
 When major changes are deemed to be necessary, the Editor will consult with the author, and the manuscript may be returned to the author for approval or further clarification.

-10. Thirty reprints will be provided free of charge for each paper.
+9. Offprints.
+Thirty printed offprints will be provided free of charge for each paper.